 One little fact I came to learn was that there are as many ways to make garam masala as there are curries.
 Families have cherished recipes and secret ingredients, each as different and alluring as the next, that are passed from generation to generation.
 I don’t know what gall possessed me to create my own blend, given my amateur Indian cooking status, but the result has been so enjoyable and satisfying (and cheap! hey, I gotta be me…), that I wouldn’t have it any other way.

 They key to “delicious” is finding quality ingredients.
 The key to “cheap” is buying them in bulk.
 There’s the internet, of course, so if all other avenues fail, turn to Amazon.
-In Cincinnati, however, we are lucky to have a bulk supplier in the form of Herbs & Spice and Everything Nice, based out of Findlay Market.
+In Cincinnati, however, we are lucky to have a bulk supplier in the form of Colonel De’s Spices, based out of Findlay Market.
 For less than two retail jars’ worth of garam masala, I can come home with a bag brimming over with enough herbs and spices to last months … and many, many jars of garam masala.
 Truly awesome.

 I have to admit that I don’t really measure out these ingredients anymore.
 I just grab a teaspoon, scaling the balance in favor of my favorite ingredients.